LSchallot/JellyRoller/README.md

 # JellyRoller - The CLI Jellyfin Controller Utility for Linux and Windows

 JellyRoller is an open source CLI Jellyfin Controller written in Rust that works on Windows and Linux.
-It's primary purpose is to allow administration of a Jellyfin application from the command line.
+Its primary purpose is to allow administration of a Jellyfin application from the command line.

 ## How it works
 Currently, JellyRoller authenticates as a user (admin rights required) and stores the authentication token within its configuration, similar to how an API key would be stored.
 Due to some issues with API keys in Jellyfin this is the only supported method of authentication.
 Once authenticated, JellyRoller uses the Jellyfin API to manage the server.